Vaping Weed vs Vaping Nicotine

 On February 18, 2020, the Centers for Disease Control and Prevention (CDC) reported a total of 2,807 hospitalized EVALI cases or deaths from the US states and its two territories (Puerto Rico and U.S. Virgin Islands).
 29 states and the District of Columbia recorded an alarming number of 68 deaths.

 It is a common belief that vaping is a safer alternative to smoking.
 E-cigarettes and vaping became popular with Juul, an electronic cigarette company.

 But recently in an article, Rolling Stone reported that the e-cigarettes by Juul deliver five times more nicotine than a normal cigarette.
 It also stated that Juul disrupts the function of the blood vessels the same way as the smoke from cigarettes does.

-Cannabis Vapes contain a psychoactive compound that alters the mind and makes the user 'high'.
+Weed vapes contain a psychoactive compound that alters the mind and makes the user 'high'.